trufanov-nok/skanlite/README.md

 ## What is done?

-1. **Keyboard hotkeys to start/cancel scanning**
+* **Keyboard hotkeys to start/cancel scanning**

-2. **Keyboard hotkeys to switch between different scanner's settings profiles** Two above could be imported into Plasma's KHotKeys to automatically predefine hotkeys for two tasks above.
+* **Keyboard hotkeys to switch between different scanner's settings profiles**

+Two above could be imported into Plasma's KHotKeys to automatically predefine hotkeys for two tasks above.
 Settings file is in hotkeys_and_scripts.

-3. **script for endless scanning without UI interaction**
+* **script for endless scanning without UI interaction**

+* **script for HW Buttons support**

-4. **HW Buttons support** One more time - if only your device driver works as expected.
+One more time - if only your device driver works as expected.
+Technically it can be done without D-Bus and scripts, but I'm ok with current approach.

-5. **some minor UI bugfixes** - fixed directory selection dialog, file naming in case of empty prefix.
+* **some minor UI bugfixes**

+Fixed directory selection dialog, file naming in case of empty prefix.